omeka/omeka-s-enduser/docs/sites/site_resources.md

 ![A window open to a site's resources tab](../sites/sitesfiles/siteres1.png)

 **Note** The two tabs operate independently from each other.
 The selections made on one will have no effect on the other.
+The Item Pool tab limits which items are available, while The Item Set tab limits which sets are visible for public browsing.

 Item Pool
 ----------------------------